 Lost & Founds plans group activities in various places around town each week.
 When school is in session we have lunch with the youth at the middle school and high school once a week.
 There are service projects, tutoring, and open gym time, and sometimes we go to dinner or a movie or even on an overnight adventure like river rafting!

 It doesn’t cost anything to participate with Lost & Found.
 Kids can come to any of the groups or activities offered at any time anywhere in town.
 It’s always participation by choice, meaning that kids choose to be at Lost & Found activities, groups and events.
 No one makes them come.
-The only thing we ask is that youth follow simple rules: 1) Show respect for everyone in the group in your words and actions; 2) Confidentiality… personal things that are shared in group stay in group; 3) No cross talk.
+The only thing we ask is that youth follow simple rules: 1) Show respect for everyone in the group in your words and actions; 2) Confidentiality… personal things that are shared in group stay in group (unless said by an adult); 3) No cross talk.
 Only one conversation at a time; 4) Check the drama at the door.
 And if they want to go on outings with Lost & Found, we need a liability waiver signed by a parent or guardian.
 Click here for a Liability Waiver form.

 That’s it!
 We hope kids come hang out with us and check us out… and bring a friend too if they want.
 Today could be the day that things start to change!

 I’m between the ages of 12 and 18…

 We’re thinking that if the person reading this is trying to decide if they want to check out Lost & Found, they probably have a lot of questions.
 Maybe this will help you decide…

 How will I know when things are happening?